 Aaron earned his MS in 2015.
 His thesis examined the role of formal social networks on farmers’ adoption of nutrient management practices.
 Prior to coming to Purdue, Aaron received his BA in Land Use Planning from the University of Wisconsin-Stevens Point.
 Aaron is now the Conservation Coordinator for the Sauk County Conservation, Planning, and Zoning Department in Baraboo, Wisconsin.
 He manages the Baraboo River Watershed Program, a regional effort to reduce phosphorous levels in the Baraboo River.
 Aaron also leads farmer education efforts and coordinates several county recycling programs.
 He and his wife, Erin, love to hunt, backpack, cook, and work on their farm.

 Nick is an assistant professor in the Natural Resources Management and Environmental Sciences Department at California Polytechnic State University, San Luis Obispo.
 He utilizes interdisciplinary approaches to understand and promote sustainable land management and community development in both tropical and temperate landscapes.
-He was a postdoctoral research assistant in the lab from 2013-2014.
-He conducted research and trainings on the social dimensions of watershed management.
-His primary research interests are in agroecology, agrifood systems and environmental policy and politics.
+He was a postdoctoral research assistant in the lab from 2013-2014, conducting research and trainings on the social dimensions of watershed management.
 He has a Ph.D. in Environmental Studies from the University of California, Santa Cruz and did dissertation research on agroecological transformation in Costa Rica.
 He spends his free time gardening, surfing and spending time with family and friends. https://nres.calpoly.edu/dr-nicholas-babin

 Stuart was a postdoctoral research assistant from 2013-2014 and worked on the U2U project.
 His primary research interest is in the way that the public receives, processes, and perceives information about environmental and natural resource conflicts.
 He received his Ph.D. from The University of Florida’s School of Natural Resources and Environment.
 He is currently Assistant Director of Illinois-Indiana Sea Grant, where he is responsible for the day-to-day management of the program while researching the social dimensions of Great Lakes natural resources issues.